Splendide-Imaginarius/crosslooper/README.md

 ## How to use

+The audio files must be of a container format that supports Vorbis Comment metadata.
+In practice, this means that Ogg files and FLAC files will work.
+If your audio files are in some other container format (e.g. MP3), you'll need to convert them first.

 Typically (~76% of the time), you can run CrossLooper with no hints, and it will guess the loop points correctly:

 ```